 - Kongeegen - Sjælland.
 Very old tree whose age is estimated to be 1400 years.
 Circumference of the trunk is 14 m - thus it is one of the thickest oaks.

 - Råbjerg Mile - Nordjylland.
 Enormous migrating dune, the largest one in Northern Europe, up to 40 m high.
-Dune is moving some 18 m per year.
+Dune is moving some 18 m every year.
 Dune is intentionally left active to show its effects to people.

 Man made landmarks